ryseknowak/scoreboard/README.md

 - Solution do not accept nulls and empty Strings as Home or Away teams
 - As solution is meant for Football World Cup it should accept only positive scores
 - Same team cannot participate in 2 matches at once
+- Match cannot take place between same teams
+- Score can be lowered (e.g. when a goal was scored but disallowed by VAR or any other mistake was done)

 ### Technical limitations